runmingl/stop/AEC.md

 # Artifact Evaluation Instructions

-This is the artifact instructions for (conditionally accepted) POPL26 paper *Big-Stop Semantics*.
+This is the artifact instructions for POPL26 paper *Big-Stop Semantics*.
 The artifact contains Agda formalizations of theorems presented in the paper.

 ## Download, installation, and sanity-testing